Investing in technology: Why start now?

 Are FAANG stocks the only way to invest in technology?

 Where investing in technology is concerned, most investors naturally gravitate towards the popular FAANG companies.
 Historically, investing in FAANG companies has been profitable with lowered risk.
-They have since become well-established tech giants with sizable market shares.
+They have since become well-established tech giants with sizable market capitalisation.
 Taken together, they account for around 17% of the S&P 500's market cap, and 36.6% of Invesco QQQ’s holdings.

 However, only investing in FAANG may be limiting your growth potential in the technology sector.
 There are several industry-leading tech companies in the various sub-sectors of technology that present opportunities for investors interested in the sector.
 Companies such as Alibaba, Qualcomm, and Salesforce are leaders in the artificial intelligence/e-commerce, Internet-of-things (IoT), and software as a service (SaaS) sub-sectors respectively.
-These companies have demonstrated high growth historically
+These companies have demonstrated high growth historically.

 These sub-sectors also have significant growth prospects as the world increasingly goes digital.
 Businesses would require SaaS and cloud services, healthcare professionals would need to tap on next-generation genomics to treat diseases, and artificial intelligence would be essential to power self-driving vehicles.